-2 This assessment is based on specific environmental sampling data and reports obtained from 01 January 2015 through 31 December 2015.
+2 This assessment is based on specific environmental sampling data and reports obtained from 1 January 2014 through 31 December 2015.
 Sampling locations are assumed to be representative of exposure points for the camp population but may not reflect all the fluctuations in environmental quality or capture unique exposure incidents.

 3This Summary Table is organized by major categories of identified sources of health risk.
-It only lists those sub-categories specifically identified and addressed at Camp Dwyer and vicinity.
+It only lists those sub-categories specifically identified and addressed at Camp Taji.
 The health risks are presented as Low, Moderate, High or Extremely High for both acute and chronic health effects.
 The health risk level is based on an assessment of both the potential severity of the health effects that could be caused and probability of the exposure that would produce such health effects.
-Details can be obtained from the U.S. Army Public Health Command (USAPHC)/Army Public Health Center (APHC).
+Details can be obtained from the U.S. Army Public Health Center (APHC).
 Where applicable, "None Identified" is used when though a potential exposure is identified, and no health risks of either a specific acute or chronic health effects are determined.
 More detailed descriptions of OEH exposures that are evaluated but determined to pose no health risk are discussed in the following sections of this report.